-This section mainly provides a high level overview of the environment and hardware setup which consists of $4$ major components shown in Fig. \ref{fig:experiment_setup}: \begin{itemize} \item Motion Capture System (MCS) \item Ground Control Station (GCS) \item Crazyradio PA \item Crazyflie $2.1$ \end{itemize} The MCS captures the position of the each crazyflie in $3$-dimensional space and sends the information to the GCS through an Ethernet cable at \SI{100}{Hz}.
+The experimental setup includes $4$ major components shown in Fig. \ref{fig:experiment_setup}: (i) Motion Capture System (MCS), (ii) Ground Control Station (GCS), (iii) Crazyradio PA, and (iv) Crazyflie $2.1$.
+The MCS captures the position of the each crazyflie in $3$-D space and sends the information to the GCS through an ethernet cable at {100}{Hz}.
 The GCS is an Intel i$7$ $11$-th gen desktop, with $16$ GB of RAM running Ubuntu $20.04$ and ROS Noetic.
-GCS is also installed with the Crazyswarm\footnote{\url{https://crazyswarm.readthedocs.io/en/latest/}} \cite{preiss2017crazyswarm} ROS stack built by USC-ACT Lab and acts as a centralized planner for the system.
-The GCS uses the information from MCS to compute the desired states for each crazyflie and then transmits the data to the onboard controller through Crazyradio PA (Fig. \ref{fig:devices}(b)).
-The Crazyflie $2.1$ (CF) (Fig. \ref{fig:devices}(a)) is equipped with two microcontroller units (MCUs) capable of inertial state estimation, control tasks, radio and power management and a single motion capture marker.
-Each Crazyflie can fly for up to $7$ minutes on a single charge of its $240$mAh LiPo battery.
-The onboard controller calculates the necessary motor values (PWM signals) and send them to the onboard motors.
-We conducted the flight tests at the University of Arizona's Scalable Move and Resilient Transversability (SMART) lab's indoor flying area with a volume of \SI{5}{m} $\times$ \SI{5}{m} $\times$ \SI{2}{m} equipped with $8$ VICON motion capture cameras.
+GCS is also installed with the Crazyswarm \cite{preiss2017crazyswarm} ROS stack built by USC-ACT Lab and acts as a centralized planner for the system.
+The GCS uses the information from MCS to compute the desired states for each crazyflie and then transmits the data to the onboard controller through Crazyradio PA.
+We conducted flight tests at the University of Arizona's Scalable Move and Resilient Transversability (SMART) lab's indoor flying area with a volume of {5}{m} $\times$ {5}{m} $\times$ {2}{m} equipped with $8$ VICON motion capture cameras.
 We assume that all crazyflies are flying at the altitude of \SI{1}{m}.